How to Start a Notary Business

 The second step is to take optional training courses to become a notary signing agent.

 The third step is to fulfill all of the federal, state, and local requirements for opening your notary business.
-When opening any new business it’s recommended to utilize licensed attorneys to be sure that you comply with all applicable laws.
+When opening any new business it’s recommended to work with licensed attorneys to be sure that you comply with all applicable laws.

 The fourth step is to start marketing yourself so that potential customers begin calling you.